odrive/gateway-api/README.md

 # Storage Gateway
-odrive integrates with applications through Storage Gateways.
+Odrive integrates with applications through Storage Gateways.

-A Storage Gateway is simply a web server implementing the [Gateway API](https://github.com/odrive/gateway-api/blob/main/gateway-api.md) used by odrive to access and synchronize files.
+A Storage Gateway is simply a web server implementing the [Gateway API](https://github.com/odrive/gateway-api/blob/main/gateway-api.md) used by Odrive to access and synchronize files.

 # Integrating with odrive
-Integrate with odrive by making and publishing a Storage Gateway to your storage or application.
+Integrate with Odrive by making and publishing a Storage Gateway to your storage or application.

 ## Designing your Gateway
 A Storage Gateway provides a file system view of application data.
 Each gateway user can have different folder hierarchies and files.